Addictions- and our Relationship to them.

-There are many ways we have at our disposal to deal with our issues.
-We distract, or numb our-selves utilising, alcohol, buying 'things', drugs, exercise, food, gambling, sex, social media, or work for instance.
+There are many tools we have at our disposal to deal with our issues.
+We distract, or numb ourselves utilising, alcohol, buying 'things', drugs, exercise, food, gambling, sex, social media, or work for instance.
 It would be foolish for us to forget, staying strong.
-Any of the above methods can ruin your life, if your relationship with them isn't healthy.
+Any of the above methods can become addictions and ruin your life, if your relationship with them isn't healthy.

 In my early days of drinking, another issue to add to the list.
 I thoroughly enjoyed fitting in with my older friends, and the guys I played rugby with.

 Realistically the only relationship I'd ever had was with alcohol, although in some cases my partner and I were together years.
 Unconscious thoughts about commitment and vulnerability, to being hurt aside.
 No romantic relationship was going to be healthy, with the amount of alcohol I was consuming.
 I make no excuses as to why I was drinking so much, it's what I chose to do, it allowed me to feel the way I wanted to feel.
 There was no room for any other relationship.

 Coping with life using alcohol, or any of the other coping mechanisms, means you will be neglecting your relationship with your partner.
 It's difficult to find someone that has not planned to spend quality time with you.
 For me, in the longer term, the amount of time I was spending with my friends drinking alcohol, wasn't part of their plan.

 Neither my partners or I really knew why I needed to consume so much alcohol, or be in 'my pub'.
 It stands to reason they didn't understand my behaviour and we split up.

 Here's the irony, the relationship breaks down due to the amount you are drinking and neglecting to help maintain it.
 When this happens you get upset, drink more and blame them.